CareyLabVT/LabDocuments/docs/Flora_Cheatsheet.md

 **10.** **Navigate your data.** Use the small black arrows in your tool bar to click back and forth between different casts.
 Sometimes, if casts are taken very close together in time, the software will combine them into one observation.
 This is ok!
 We’ll just acknowledge that in the naming protocol.

-**11.** **For in the field only.
-Check the Chlorophyll Maxixmum in the field.*** If you are collecting phytoplankton samples from the Chlorophyll Maximum.
-After you have donwloaded the file, check to see where the highest concentration of chlorophyll is.
-Look at the "Total Concentration" column.
-If the reservoir is pretty mixed then you can take the sample from 1.6 m.
-Once you have the depth then close the computer as you will clean up the casts when you get back to the lab.
+**11.** **(For in the field only.)
+If you are taking a phytoplankton sample, check the Chlorophyll Maximum Depth.*** If you are collecting phytoplankton samples from the Chlorophyll Maximum, you will use the FluoroProbe cast to find the depth of the Chlorophyll Maximum.
+After you have downloaded the FluoroProbe file, check to see where the highest concentration of phytoplankton is.
+To do this, find the greatest value in the "Total Concentration" column.
+If the reservoir is fairly mixed and the "Total Concentration" does not change very much across the water column, then you can take the sample from 1.6 m.
+Once you have identified the Chlorophyll Maximum Depth, close the computer as you will clean up the casts when you get back to the lab.

 **11.** **Manually “clean up” each cast.**